Will the War in Gaza Finally End? Flotilla Activists Predictably Abused in Israel's Dungeons; Van Jones' Revealing Joke about "Dead Gazan Babies"

 There aren't that many Qataris.

-You see those two.
+You see those too.

-But what you principally see are just U.S. military officials everywhere, because there's the biggest military base in the region.
+But what you principally see are just U.S. military officials everywhere because there's the biggest military base in the region.

 It's an important place for the United States.

-And the fact that Israel bombed Qatar is something that I think genuinely offended Trump, and then Trump said, all right, enough.
+And the fact that Israel bombed Qatar is something that I think genuinely offended Trump.

-Now again, whether Israel is actually going to be dictated to by Trump, or whether Israel will find ways around this, find ways to manipulate Trump to provoke Hamas or pretend that they provoked Hamas into violating the deal, remains to be seen.
+Now, again, whether Israel is actually going to be dictated to by Trump or whether Israel will find ways around this, find ways to manipulate Trump to provoke Hamas or pretend that they provoked Hamas into violating the deal remains to be seen.

-Here's Heretz over the weekend yesterday, Gaza officials report 63 deaths in the past day, despite the Israel's announced pause in the offensive operations.
+But one thing is for certain here is Heretz over the weekend yesterday, Gaza officials report 63 deaths in the past day despite Israel's announced pause in the offensive operations.

-The Gaza Health Ministry said on Sunday that 63 Palestinians were killed and 153 wounded in the past 24 hours, despite Israel announcing a pause in offensive operations.
+The Gaza Health Ministry said on Sunday that 63 Palestinians were killed and 153 wounded in the past 24 hours despite Israel announcing a pause in offensive operations.

 So Israel is hardly a country.

-Netanyahu is hardly a government that's just going to immediately do whatever Trump tells them to do.
+Netyahu is hardly a government that's just going to immediately do whatever Trump tells them to do.

-And this is a large protest of uh Israelis demanding an end to the war, and you see the sign there, it's now or never, with a yellow ribbon, which signifies the the Israeli hostages in Gaza.
+And you see the sign there, it's now or never, with a yellow ribbon, which signifies the Israeli hostages in Gaza.

 And Trump himself posted that to his account.

-And I think he's saying here, trying to put pressure on Netanyahu and saying, look, this is an anti-Netanyahu protest, they're pro-Trump, they want an end to this war, I want an end to this war.
+And I think he's staying here trying to put pressure on Netanyahu and saying, look, this is an anti-Netanyahu protest.

 And so I absolutely believe that Trump wants an end to this war, even if it's for his own personal reasons.